onyx-platform/onyx/doc/user-guide/environment.md

 ## Environment

-In this section, we'll discuss what you need to test up a develop, testing, and production environment.
+In this chapter, we'll discuss what you need to test up a develop, testing, and production environment.

 ### Development Environment

 #### Dependencies

+- Java 7+
 - Clojure 1.6

 #### Explanation